mrttrifork/TrigRegAngular/trireg-java-client-api/target/generated-sources/openapi/docs/TagApi.md

 ## getTimeRegistrationTags

-> List<TagTimeRegistrationResponse> getTimeRegistrationTags(timeRegistrationId)
+> List<TimeRegistrationTag> getTimeRegistrationTags(timeRegistrationId)

-Gets the tags associated with the given time registration
+Gets the tags associated with the specified time registration.
+This includes both the tags that have already been added, and the ones that can be added.

 ### Example